 It’s never too late to start thinking about becoming more flexible, mobile and active whether that’s through joining CrossFit classes at your local gym, practising yoga or pilates, or whatever exercises you discover to improve your fitness, mobility and flexibility.

 You shouldn’t disregard being active and healthy just because you are elderly or getting old and think you are past it!

-Being active, healthy eating and exercising is so important to help you lead an enjoyable life with increased mobility and wellbeing as a result.
+Being active, healthy eating and exercising are so important to help you lead an enjoyable life with increased mobility and wellbeing as a result.

 Age UK Mobility share some of the benefits of being active as an older person:

 - “Regular activity can lower your risk of heart disease, stroke, some cancers, depression and dementia.

 - Moving more helps your thinking skills – like problem-solving, decision-making and remembering facts and words.